Nicolas Rothwell: Journalism

 The majority of Rothwell's articles can be found in The Australian newspaper.
 Some of the best are collected in his book Another Country (2007).
-He won a Walkley Award in 2006 for his journalistic coverage of Indigenous Affairs.
+He won a Walkley Award in 2006 for his journalistic coverage of Indigenous affairs.

-Rothwell has been critical of extensive welfare payments to Indigenous Australians.
+In 2009, Rothwell welcomed efforts by Indigenous Affairs Minister Jenny Macklin to reshape the government's intervention in the Northern Territory, noting that alcohol and pornography bans and an income-management regime showed improvement in regional communities, albeit accompanied by a relocation of anti-social behaviour to the Territory's main towns.
+He joined Noel Pearson in deploring the "rotting effects of passive welfare provision" to Aboriginal Australians and in urging the extension of work-for-welfare programs.

-Books
+Publications

 Aside from the novels Heaven and Earth (2009) and Red Heaven (2022), Rothwell's books are listed as non-fiction, but always highly personalized and offering romantic accounts of northern Australia.
 He combines copious literary references with personal observations.

 Wings of the Kite-Hawk (2003) was widely praised for its accounts of the eccentric people and timeless landscapes of the region, as he followed the footsteps of explorers Leichhardt, Sturt, Giles and Strehlow.
 Another Country (2007) is a compilation of Rothwell's journalism, consisting of shorter accounts of meeting "mystics and artists, explorers and healers".
 It was deemed to have been finely written but sometimes detached in style.
 Journeys to the Interior is about "death, friendship, travel and art".

-In The Red Highway, Rothwell evokes his own path, when he says "people who come to northern Australia come here because they’re lost, or searching, or on the edge of life, and silence, and they're chasing after some kind of pattern, some redemption they think might be lurking, on the line of the horizon, out in the faint, receding perspectives of the bush".
-The Red Highway is a "sandy, dusty realm", a landscape which has an "interwoven, interconnected quality: a musical aspect – a repetition, and variation: the way the light filtering through the stringy-barks echoes, and speaks to the changes in the landforms; the way shape and pattern are multiplied at different levels, so that the branching arms of a river delta seem like the veins of a leaf ...".
+In The Red Highway, Rothwell evokes his own path, when he says "people who come to northern Australia come here because they're lost, or searching, or on the edge of life, and silence, and they're chasing after some kind of pattern, some redemption they think might be lurking, on the line of the horizon, out in the faint, receding perspectives of the bush".
+The Red Highway is a "sandy, dusty realm", a landscape which has an "interwoven, interconnected quality: a musical aspect – a repetition, and variation: the way the light filtering through the stringy-barks echoes, and speaks to the changes in the landforms; the way shape and pattern are multiplied at different levels, so that the branching arms of a river delta seem like the veins of a leaf ..."